learn-co-students/react-updating-state-lab-nyc01-seng-ft-071320/README.md

 In this lab, you'll update state using `setState()`.
 After running `npm install` and `npm start`, you'll see that this app is not currently working.
 Your task is to build and export two components.
-These components are unrelated except in that they but will use `setState()` to update their internal state.
+These components are unrelated except in that they will use `setState()` to update their internal state.

 ## World Record Click Counter